eslinter/eslint-config-standard/.github/PULL_REQUEST_TEMPLATE.md

   If the rule has been accepted and you want to send a PR, please send it
   to: https://github.com/standard/standard.
-Add the rule to the 'index.ts' file, in the "rules" field.
+Add the rule to the 'src/rules.ts' file.
 This is where rules live until a new major version of standard is released, at which point all new rules and rule changes are moved into `@eslinter/eslint-config-standard`.
 -->